Bachelor of Multidisciplinary Studies at The University of Texas at Brownsville

 What is the cost of BMS courses?

 The cost of Finish@UT courses depends on the tuition and fee structures of the campuses hosting them and is based on residency status.
-Refer to the Finish@UT Cost information page for more details.
+Refer to the Cost Information page for more details.

 What institution will issue my degree and what will the diploma read?